Top 10 tips when dealing with fraud in your trade business

 Don’t think this could ever happen to you?
 Think again.

-But it doesn’t have to be like this.
-A well designed loss prevention programme or basic documented procedures/systemisation of your business can help identify potential fraudsters even during the hiring process.
+A well-designed loss prevention programme or basic documented procedures/systemisation of your business can help identify potential fraudsters even during the hiring process.
 It will also prevent the temptation of theft and/or allow you to detect attempts at fraud or theft in your business before it gets out of hand.

-So here’s our Top Ten tips to help make your business theft proof;
+Here’s our top 10 tips to help make your business theft proof

 Put in place these simple procedures and you’ll go a long way toward preventing fraud and pilfering in your business.